smartethnet/rustun/README.md

 it will:

 - listen `0.0.0.0:8080`
-- use xor crypto metho with key `rustun`
+- use xor crypto method with key `rustun`
 - add two clients configurations

 client1: headquarters